jup-ag/space-station/docs/2_Apis_and_hooks/3-payments-api.md

 ---
-sidebar_position: 5
+sidebar_position: 3
 ---

-# Payments Integration
+# Payments API (Alpha)

 Jupiter supports the payments use case.
 You can use Jupiter + SolanaPay to pay for anything with any SPL token.
-The main feature is being able to specify an exact output token amount.
+With this, you can specify an exact output token amount.

-## Using the API For Payments (Alpha)
+## Use Case

 Payments or interaction with a protocol can require an exact amount of token B. Users might not have token A or prefer to hold other tokens long term.
 The Jupiter Swap SDK and API allow building a swap transaction to receive an exact amount of token A for a maximum in amount of token B.